 Since the work of Zheng~\cite{2007A,zheng2014categorification}, there has been a sequence of developments in the categorification of integrable highest weight modules.
 For example, the authors of~\cite{CKL} construct geometric $\mathfrak{g}$-actions on coherent sheaves over quiver varieties, while the authors of~\cite{BL} consider geometric $\mathfrak{g}$-actions on quantized quiver varieties.
 Webster also uses both D-modules~\cite{WG} and diagrammatic approaches~\cite{webster2015canonical} to construct similar categorical actions.
 Kashiwara and Kang, in~\cite{Seok2012Categorification}, have constructed highest weight modules via KLR algebras, including the symmetrizable cases.

-The present paper aims to provide a geometric construction of highest weight modules and their tensor products in the symmetrizable case, within the framework of Lusztig~\cite[Chapter 12]{lusztig2010introduction}.
+The present paper provides a geometric construction of highest weight modules and their tensor products in the symmetrizable case, within the framework of Lusztig~\cite[Chapter 12]{lusztig2010introduction}.
 This work continues the program initiated by Fang, Lan, and Xiao~\cite{fang2023lusztigsheavestensorproducts, fang2023lusztigsheavesintegrablehighest}.

-Via sheaves complexes, it is natural to ask how to generalize the construction of \cite{fang2023lusztigsheavesintegrablehighest} to symmetrizable cases.
-More precisely, given a symmetrizable generalized Cartan matrix $C$, our goal is to realize the irreducible highest weight module $L(\lambda)$ of $\mathbf{U}$ associated with $C$ via sheaves on moduli spaces of a quiver with the automorphism.
+From the perspective of sheaf complexes, it is natural to ask how to generalize the construction of \cite{fang2023lusztigsheavesintegrablehighest} to the symmetrizable case.
+More precisely, given a symmetrizable generalized Cartan matrix $C$, our goal is to realize the irreducible highest weight module $L(\lambda)$ of $\mathbf{U}$ associated with $C$ via sheaves on moduli spaces of a quiver with automorphism.

-In this article, we apply Lusztig's method of periodic functors to localizations and n-framed quiver in \cite{fang2023lusztigsheavestensorproducts}, then we obtain a category $\widetilde{\mathcal{Q}/\mathcal{N}}$.
-Its Grothendieck group is a $\mathbf{U}$-module, which is canonically isomorphic to $L(\lambda)$ of the symmetrizable quantum group associated to $C$ and $L(\lambda_1)\otimes L(\lambda_2)$ for 2-framed quiver.
+In this article, we apply Lusztig's method of periodic functors to the localizations for $N$-framed quivers introduced in \cite{fang2023lusztigsheavestensorproducts}, and obtain a category $\widetilde{\mathcal{Q}/\mathcal{N}}$.
+Its Grothendieck group is a $\mathbf{U}$-module, which is canonically isomorphic to $L(\lambda)$ of the symmetrizable quantum group associated to $C$ and, in the $2$-framed case, to $L(\lambda_1)\otimes L(\lambda_2)$.
 See Theorem \ref{4.6} and \ref{span} for details.

-Moreover, the signed basis of $L(\lambda)$ is naturally provided by those $(B,\phi)$ in $\widetilde{\mathcal{Q}/\mathcal{N}}$ under the canonical isomorphism, which is almost orthogonal with respect to a contravariant geometric pairing.
+Moreover, under the canonical isomorphism, the objects $(B,\phi)$ in $\widetilde{\mathcal{Q}/\mathcal{N}}$ naturally give the signed basis of $L(\lambda)$, and this basis is almost orthogonal with respect to a contravariant geometric pairing.
 See Proposition \ref{bilinear} for details.
-And the signed basis of $L(\lambda_1)\otimes L(\lambda_2)$ provided similarly as above coincident with Lusztig signed basis of tensor product of highest weight modules.
+The signed basis of $L(\lambda_1)\otimes L(\lambda_2)$ obtained in the same way coincides with Lusztig's signed basis for tensor products of highest weight modules.